tailcallhq/tailcallhq.github.io/docs/intro/operators.md

 It's crucial to set an appropriate response timeout, especially in production environments.
 This not only optimizes resource utilization but also acts as a security measure against potential denial-of-service attacks where adversaries might run complex queries to exhaust server resources.
 :::

-In the example above, the `allowedHeaders` is set to allow only `Authorization` and `X-Api-Key` headers.
-This means that requests containing these headers will forward them to upstream services, while all others will be ignored.
-It ensures that only expected headers are communicated to dependent services, emphasizing security and consistency.

 ## @upstream